jeremiah-toribio/telco-churn-turn/README.md

 ---
 ## Project Description (re)
 Telco is a telecommunications company that would like to retrieve insight on whether there are relationships between customer churn and any type of service, plan or demographic.
-Here we will explore possible relationships within the customers' data to determine as such; it is important to note that coorelation is not directly causation and further determination may be required in order to make that claim.
+Here we will explore possible relationships within the customers' data to determine as such; it is important to note that coorelation is not directly causation and further determination may be required in order to make claims.
-The customer data that we will be exploring will not include personally identifiable information and will only be used to categorize customers.
+The customer data that we will be exploring will not include personally identifiable information and will only be used demographically.

 ## Project Goals
 ---